davidrsch/r4dses/README.md

 -   Transform
 -   Import
 -   Program
-    -   26 Functions
+-   Communicate
-    -   27 Iteration
+    -   29 Quarto
-    -   28 A field guide to base R

 ## About other versions